zhongyi-zhang/open-service-broker-azure/docs/modules/mssql.md

 '
 ```

-### Service: azure-sql-dbms-fe
+### Service: azure-sql-dbms-from-existing

 It is the service to create [azure-sql-dbms service](#service-azure-sql-dbms) instance from existing Azure SQL Server **for registering the server**.
 With extra required provisioning parameters: `server`, `administratorLogin`, and `administratorLoginPassword`, the service validates the SQL Server in provisioning and doesn't delete the server in deprovisioning.
 Except this, all the behaviors can be referred to azure-sql-dbms service.
+Both **azure-sql-database** service and **azure-sql-database-from-existing** service can be its child service.

-### Service: azure-sql-database-fe
+### Service: azure-sql-database-from-existing

 It is the service to create [azure-sql-database service](#service-azure-sql-database) instance from existing Azure SQL Database **for taking over the database**.
 With extra required provisioning parameters: `database`, the service validates the SQL datbase in provisioning and also delete the database in deprovisioning.
 Except this, all the behaviors can be referred to azure-sql-database service.
+Both **azure-sql-dbms** service and **azure-sql-dbms-from-existing** service can be its parent service.